Senator (Prof.) Marilou McPhedran – Course Founder and Director

 “My research interest is exploring the intersections of peace education, global citizenship and experiential learning.
 This interest was first inspired when I facilitated global citizenship practica programs for UW Collegiate students in Costa Rica beginning in 2003.
 This experience has had a significant impact on the lives many of the participants, both in the long and short term.
 I’m questing to understand exactly what that impact is/was, and what it was about the experience that so had that affect.”

-Louise Simbandumwe came to Canada as a refugee with her family in 1979 due to widespread massacres in Burundi.
+Louise Simbandumwe came to Canada as a refugee with her family in 1978 due to widespread massacres in Burundi.
 Louise has Bachelor’s degree in Commerce from the University of Saskatchewan and a Masters in Comparative Social Research from Oxford University where she studied as a Rhodes Scholar.
-She is the Co-Director of SEED Winnipeg – a community economic development organization established to combat poverty in Winnipeg.
-Louise’s extensive volunteer commitments include Amnesty International, the Refugee Claimant Public Education Working Group, Immigration Partnership Winnipeg, Make Poverty History and the Stop Violence Against Aboriginal Women and Girls Action Group.
-In 2012, she was presented with the Human Rights Commitment Award of Manitoba
+She currently works as the Co-Director for Supporting Employment and Economic Development (SEED) Winnipeg.
+Louise’s extensive volunteer commitments include Amnesty International, the Ministerial Advisory Committee on Poverty, the Refugee Public Awareness Coalition, and Immigration Partnership Winnipeg.
+In 2012, she was presented with the Human Rights Commitment Award of Manitoba.

 Art Miki has dedicated his life to promoting positive race relations, increasing awareness of human rights issues in Canada, and is an advisor to the Canadian Race Relations Foundation.
 As president of the National Association of Japanese Canadians, he led the negotiations to achieve a just redress settlement for Japanese Canadians interned during the Second World War.
 In 1991 Art received this country’s highest recognition, the Order of Canada and in 1999 he accepted an Honourary Doctorate degree from the University of Winnipeg.
 He was Citizenship Judge for Manitoba and Saskatchewan from 1998 until 2008 and he is a guest instructor for the Faculty of Education and Global College at the University of Winnipeg.